carolynvs/loud-noises/website/content/_index.md

 complicated when you should be logged into some of your teams during the workday and others are really for your personal time.

-### Slack Overload manages status and DND across all of your teams with a single command
+### Slack Overload manages status across all of your teams with a single command